-Can you believe it ladies, 2012 is almost half over?!
+Can you believe it ladies, the year is almost half over?!
 Jup, the first six months of the year are behind us.
 I cannot believe how fast time is moving.
 Hard to fathom that after the summer holiday we will be plotting Fall decorations again and snuggling up with blankets and hot cocoa.

 But we are not there yet.
 Summer has to be celebrated first.

 Well anyway.
 I thought this would be a good time to see for myself what I have been up to, this past three months.

 Like always it feels as if I haven’t accomplished anything (like why isn’t that #@%^&()&#@ craft room yet!).

 Anyways.
 The semester started with me being a bit out of it…..

 Turns out I was not the only one who sometimes thinks blogging requires a major juggling act.

 Not that we let it stop us……

 Flea market season starts here around Easter and I took advantage of it.
 Here you see some of my first flea market finds.
 The little wine box received center stage in my kitchen.
 That is after I showed you how to get rid of wood worms the easy way in smaller objects like this.